adrienbrignon/mkdocs-exporter/docs/setup/setting-up-documents.md

 [...]
 ```

-If you exclude more pages than you include, you can take the problem the other way around and explicitly define the pages for which PDF documents should be generated.
+If you exclude more pages than you include, you may want to  and explicitly define the pages for which PDF documents should be generated.
 We call that the `explicit` mode, it can be enabled in your configuration file:

 ```yaml